forbole/cosmos-rust-wallet/examples/browser/README.md

 * [Rust](https://www.rust-lang.org/tools/install)
 * [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)

-After installing these tools move inside the `crw-wallet` directory and run the following command:
+After installing these tools move inside the `cosmos-rust-wallet/packages/crw-wallet` directory and run the following command:
 `wasm-pack build --release -- --features wasm-bindgen` this will build the wallet and prepare a node module inside a new directory **pkg**.